How Often Should You Exercise With Diastasis Recti?

 What Not to Do if Diastasis Recti?

-Avoid crunches, limit heavy lifting, skip high impact, avoid twisting motions, and focus on breathing.
-Prioritize safe exercises, listen to your body, respect healing, and consult a specialist if you notice coning or worsening.
+Avoid crunches, sit-ups, heavy lifting without control, high-impact moves, and twisting that causes bulging.
+Focus on safe exercises, listen to your body, and consult a specialist if symptoms worsen.

 Conclusion